 It is wise to investigate these options with the landlord at the point of signing the lease and then to specify in the roommate agreement exactly which procedure will be used if a roommate needs to move.

 Note that in these alternatives, the departing tenant may not substitute his/her security deposit for any rent payment, in the absence of an agreement allowing him/her to do so.

-Mediation is often a good way to resolve roommate disputes if discussions fail.
-Where there has been a turnover of roommates, it may be difficult to sort out legally who is responsible to whom for what if an agreement was not made in advance.
+Mediation is often a good way to resolve roommate disputes if independent discussions fail.
+Where there has been a turnover of roommates, if an agreement was not made in advance, it may be difficult to sort out legally who is responsible to whom for what.
 Mediation provides an opportunity for old and new roommates to identify issues and discover what solution might work for them.
-It is important to be sure that all involved parties participate in the mediation process.
-Reaching agreement may be impossible when some of the individuals who are integral to the dispute are not available.
-The City of Boulder Community Mediation Service is available at 303- 441-4364.
+It is important to be sure that all involved parties participate in the mediation process or grant settlement authority in writing to the person representing their interests in the mediation.
+Contact The City of Boulder Community Mediation Service at 303- 441-4364 for more information.